- Find the best ISP in your area

 Know what you want

 It's going to help when you start calling ISPs to be able to ask for exactly the type of connection you want.
-Otherwise you might get excited talking about wireless until you realise that the ISP has mobile broadband available, and you want WiFi.
-We have a good rundown of the difference between mobile wireless and WiFi internet, but here's a quick breakdown of the different types of broadband connections:
+Otherwise, you might get excited talking about the fixed-line connection until you realise that the ISP has only mobile broadband available.
+Even fixed-line connections run on different technologies.
+We have a good rundown of the difference between mobile wireless and WiFi internet, but here's a quick breakdown of NBN connection technologies:

 Work out which ISPs are more likely to offer internet in your area